ganeshshejwal/TestManagement/README.md

 ### Repository Layer

 The repository layer interfaces with the database using Spring Data JPA repositories.
-It implements standard CRUD operations for `McqQuestionModel` entities.
+It implements standard CRUD operations for `McqQuestion` entities.

 ### Model Layer